· Shane Trimbur · Case Studies

 How modern IAM architecture can transform security operations while delivering significant business value.

-• Multiple Active Directory forests (100+) with complex trust relationships
+• Over 100 Active Directory forests with brittle trust relationships

 Technical Solution Architecture